9 Facts About VA Home Loans Veterans Do Not know

 - The mortgage process, especially VA mortgages, is not as difficult as it may seem and there is no reason to stress

 - We will explain how simple and streamlined the VA home loan process for home buyers on this blog

 - Key in simplifying the VA Mortgage Process is by having a direct VA Lender with no overlays

-Quiana Williams of Gustan Cho Associates Mortgage Group at USA Mortgage is a direct lender with zero overlays on VA Home Loans.
+Gustan Cho Associates Mortgage Group is a five-star national mortgage company licensed in multiple states with zero overlays on VA Home Loans.
 Qualifying for VA Loans is easier than any other loan program.
 The Department of Veteran Affairs has much more lenient guidelines than HUD, USDA, Fannie Mae, Freddie Mac.

 100% Financing With No Down Payment And No Closing Costs

 Besides USDA Loans, VA Mortgages is the only other mortgage program in the U.S. that does not require down payment on a home purchase.